top of page

 President

 Luanne Maguire has been a resident of Old Louisville since 1996, living on First Street and now Sixth Street.
-She is the Project Coordination Manager for Office Resources, Inc. Long active in her neighborhood, she has served as the President of the Garvin Gate Neighborhood Association for the past four years and as its Secretary previously.
-She has also served as the GGNA's Representative on the OLNC Board.
-She and her husband Ken Maguire (who served on the Old Louisville ARC for many years) run a successful Air BnB on 6th Street.
-She has developed close working relationship with the 6th District Metro Council Rep and each year works on the Garvin Gate Blues Festival, the GGNA's major fundraising event.
+She is the Project Coordination Manager for Office Resources, Inc. Long active in her neighborhood, she has served as a leader in the Garvin Gate Neighborhood Association for many years and is closely involved with the Garvin Gate Blues Festival each year, GGNA's major fundraising event.

 Vice President